SK-Sam/SK-Sam/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on a personal project with two friends, [a user-focused coffee site](https://coffeephile.herokuapp.com/)
-- 🌱 I’m currently learning C++, Ruby, Ruby on Rails, SQL
+- 🌱 I’m currently learning Elixir, Ruby, Ruby on Rails, SQL
 - 👯 I’m looking to collaborate on any interesting web apps
 - 💬 Ask me about Coffee & Watches!
 - 📫 How to reach me: [Please message me via LinkedIn!](https://www.linkedin.com/in/samuel-horishin-yeo/)